2KAbhishek/nerdy.nvim/README.md

 ### 🔍 More Info

-- [nerdicons.nvim](https://github.com/nvimdev/nerdicons.nvim) — Nerdy was inspired by nerdicons, thanks to the original authors for the groundwork.
+- [nerdicons.nvim](https://github.com/nvimdev/nerdicons.nvim) — thanks to the original authors for the groundwork.
-- [co-author.nvim](https://github.com/2kabhishek/co-author.nvim) — Another one of my plugin that easily lets you add co authors
+- [co-author.nvim](https://github.com/2kabhishek/co-author.nvim) — Another one of my plugin that lets you add co authors.

 <hr>